Lions top Vikes, win 1st division title since 1993

 "I definitely do, and I think that's what a lot of this is about, but we are a young team and most of these guys weren't even born, the last time that they won a division," Campbell said during Friday's practice.
 "So, it's not but I think they also understand how special it will be.
 You're telling me that we can be a division winner for the first time in 30 years for an organization, that's special.
 I don't care how you cut it.
 So, whatever perspective you take, it's still special.
 So, I think that's the message and they understand that.
 Look, we want this."

 Wayne Fontes was head coach of the Lions in 1993 when they finished 10-6 and clinched the NFC Central division in the last week of the regular season with a win over the Green Bay Packers.
-He can barely recall his feelings during that moment, as so much time has passed, but the 83-year-old is a big fan of Campbell, Detroit's new beloved coach.
+He can barely recall his feelings during that moment, as so much time has passed, but the 83-year-old is a big fan of Campbell.

 "Congratulations.
 Dan Campbell has done a great job.
 He's an outstanding coach," Fontes told ESPN.
 "The football team is well-coached.
 Their assistant coaches do a great job and Dan Campbell is probably one of the best coaches to come around in a long, long time in Detroit.
 I keep rooting for them and I think they're gonna continue to win because again, they have a good coach, coaching staff and good players."

-"Thirty years is a long time ago," Fontes said, laughing.
+"Thirty years is a long time ago," Fontes added, laughing.
 "Dan Campbell deserves a good atta boy or way to go or whatever because he's done a great job.
 I really believe that."